Selling And Renting Your Home In Sarasota?

 Although renting your mobile home while in the process of selling can generate extra income that would covet its lot rent, there are also some disadvantages that you, as the owner/seller, must be careful with.

-Assuming that there is a buyer, is the 30-day moving period enough for your tenant to prepare to move and look for another place to live?
+Assuming there is a buyer, is the 30-day moving period enough for your tenant to prepare to move and look for another place to live?

-Remember guys, always make it easy for the Buyer to buy your home, not difficult!
+Remember, guys, always make it easy for the Buyer to buy your home, not difficult!

-This is Mark Kaiser with The Mobile Home Dealer, and we help mobile home Buyers and Sellers get to a better place in life.
+This is Mark Kaiser with The Mobile Home Dealer.
+We help mobile home Buyers and Sellers improve their lives.

 See Also: